troubleshootme/CollegeFB_Model/README.md

 Maybe include stadium name or stadium buckets for noise and psychological effects

+General ideas:

 Talk to friend about running periodic update scripts regularly through the terminal

 Conduct ex-post vs ex-ante analysis

+ARIMA model to find optimal number of seasons to include in model ?

 # College Football Prediction Model